MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/fixdatatypes.md

 Value:  <class 'str'>
 ```

-Observe that the dates are in differing formats.
-Further, also notice that
-the `Value` column contains numbers formatted in three different ways: one
+You can see that the dates are in differing formats.
+Also, the `Value` column contains numbers formatted in three different ways: one
-with commas as the thousands separator, one without, and the last format
-uses the scientific notation.
+with commas as the thousands separator, one without, and the last uses the scientific notation.
 With so much heterogeneity in the data,
-pandas is unable to automatically convert to the right data types.
+pandas is unable to automatically convert to the correct data types.

-To convert the columns into the right data types, we can simply use the data type detection APIs in the PROSE Python SDK:
+To convert the columns into the correct data types, you can use the data type detection APIs in the PROSE Python SDK:

 ```python
 builder = cx.DetectTypesBuilder(df)